-This is a page for listing jokes and other pieces I have written.
-This page will be updated as I write more.
+This is a venue for listing jokes and other pieces I've written, updated as I write more.

 A UDP joke:

 A man asks a bartender for a drink.